dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 We will then, *hopefully*, test the program a little bit, and if we don't discover glaring defects, we will declare that it looks good as far as we can tell, and be done with it.

-So programmers work more like artisans or craftsmen than engineers, but then the programs will fail - because we forgot to strictly observe the laws of reality when crafting - which is good for a Dali piece, but really, a poor way to write a program.
+So programmers work more like artisans or craftspeople than engineers, but then the programs will fail - because we forgot to strictly observe the laws of reality when crafting - which is good for a Dali piece, but really, a poor way to write a program.

 **But why?**